mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 -Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

 -Debug Mode.
 Enable debug mode.
 Only for developers.

+.Change ROMs path: Change current ROMs path.
+You need to restart app.
+You must move roms from older folder to the new one also.

 -Define Keys.
 Let you define or map the HW keys to emulator controls.
 (Xperia Play and any other devices with physical keyboards users should configure their buttons or keys here)